ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-an-inline-widget.md

 ## Demo

 You can see the placeholder widget implementation in action in the editor below.
-You can also check out the full [source code](#full-source-code) of this tutorial if you want to develop your own inline widgets.
+You can also check out the full [source code](#final-solution) of this tutorial if you want to develop your own inline widgets.

 {@snippet framework/tutorials/inline-widget}

-## Full source code
+## Final solution

 The following code snippet contains a complete implementation of the `Placeholder` plugin (and all its dependencies) and the code to run the editor.
 You can paste it into the `app.js` file and it will run out–of–the–box: